City guide

 On the water — Launch kayaks and skiffs on the White Oak River, fish from docks and piers, or plan a day toward Bogue Inlet and the Crystal Coast when conditions allow.

-Beach days — Emerald Isle and Bogue Banks are a short drive for ocean swimming, shelling, and family beach time—easy as a half-day trip from Swansboro.
+Beach days — Emerald Isle and Bogue Banks are a short drive for ocean swimming, shelling, and beach time—easy as a half-day trip from Swansboro.

 Parks & nature — Use Hammocks Beach State Park (Bear Island ferry and trails) and nearby Onslow County outdoor spots for hiking, paddling, and wildlife.